Savory NM Breakfast Burritos with Green Chile and Crispy Bacon Recipe

 Continue this process for all eight burritos.
 You should have enough chile sauce to smother several burritos.
 Refrigerate or freeze the sauce within 3 days.

 Wrap your burritos in parchment paper and place them in Ziploc freezer bags.
-They are fine in the freezer for up to 6 months, but they'll never last that long.

 Comments